10 Inexpensive Day Trips Near Greenville, SC That Will Save You Money on Your Next Adventure

 Cost: $5/person

-Our Kidding Around® Review of Sliding Rock
+Read our Kidding Around® review of Sliding Rock

-Find out more about Sliding Rock, NC.
+Learn more about Sliding Rock, NC.

 Hendersonville, NC

-Distance from Greenville: Around 40 minutes
+Distance from Greenville: Around 40 minutes to an hour.

-Hendersonville is full of low-cost, family fun making it a perfect day trip from the Upstate.
+Hendersonville is full of low-cost, family fun, making it a perfect day trip from the Upstate.
 You’ll be busy the whole day.
-We have a huge list just for this topic: Free and Cheap Things to do in Hendersonville, NC
+We have a huge list in the guide linked above, but here are a few of our favorites to get you started.

 Team ECCO Aquarium